Flu hospitalizations reach decade high

 Goldman said he fears cases will only continue to rise throughout the winter, adding that hospital beds at UPMC are filling up fast.

-“We don’t want to see it get worse, which is one of the reasons we keep telling we try to make it as clear as possible that you should get your flu shot,” Goldman said.
+“We don’t want to see it get worse, which is one of the reasons we try to make it as clear as possible that you should get your flu shot,” Goldman said.